noam87/noamswebsite/content/r/representative.md

-or means of domination in those who possess them... but here we reach an intractable contradiction: because to do so would require the exertion of power by one group on another (that is, those who seek to topple power must dominate those who seek it, and collude to retain the power to do so indefinitely...  but this dynamic is itself hierarchical!)
+or means of domination in those who possess them... but here we reach an intractable contradiction: because to do so would require the exertion of power by one group on another (that is, those who seek to topple power must dominate those who seek that power, and further they would have to collude to retain the power to do so indefinitely...  but this dynamic is itself hierarchical!)

 The optimal solution is therefore to side with a preferred hierarchy.
 This is after all what a representative democracy is: to select one\'s masters.